 People who own vehicles with crime-stopping measures are less likely to file insurance claims.
 That’s why many insurers offer discounts for car alarms and other anti-burglary gear.
 The savings can be significant.
 For example, GEICO offers a 23% discount for comprehensive coverage when qualifying security systems are present.

-This article will explore how vehicle security systems and equipment can get you an anti-theft insurance discount.
+This article will explore the car insurance anti-theft device discount.
 We’ll start with how it works.
-Then, we’ll tell you about which systems, devices, and equipment qualify.
-Finally, you’ll learn about which insurance companies offer this discount and how much you can save.
+Then, we’ll tell you about which alarms, locks, and tracking systems qualify.
+Finally, you’ll learn which insurers offer this perk and how much you can save.

 Find the best car insurance deal

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

 How the Anti-Theft Device Discount Works